 6. GRAPH YOUR WEIGHT

 It doesn’t matter if your weight went a little the wrong way this week, if the overall trend tells you differently.
 Always look at the big picture.
-Use excel, an app (I’m currently reviewing one, more about that soon), or just on a piece of paper.
+Use excel, an app or just a piece of paper to give some perspective.

 7. DON’T WEIGH YOURSELF ON YOUR PERIOD